Insights

 Learn a simple 5-minute Sunday scaries meditation with extended exhale breathing to ease pre-Monday anxiety and start your work week calm.

-- Breathing Through Burnout: 5 Breathing Techniques to Break Free from Work Exhaustion
+- Breathing Through Burnout: 5 Breathing Techniques for Work Exhaustion

-Five practical breathing techniques for work burnout: you can do them at your desk in 5 minutes, and they help your nervous system exit alarm mode.
+Five practical breathing techniques for work burnout: you can do them at your desk in 5 minutes, and they can help create steadier pauses during the day.

 Frequently Asked Questions